 This is an overland adventure tour to Spain, Portugal, and Morocco for active travelers who wish to explore beyond the average tourist attractions.
-Our Overland expedition to Spain, Portugal, and Morocco is about the in-depth cultural encounters and the unsurpassed natural landscapes these three destinations pf Spain, Portugal, and Morocco share naturally, historically and geographically.
-Here is a budget-priced overland expedition and tour Spain, Portugal, and Morocco for you to enjoy the environment and ecology with a small group or private personalized expedition scheduled for 2021 and 2022.
+Our Overland expedition to Spain, Portugal, and Morocco is about the in-depth cultural encounters and the unsurpassed natural landscapes these three destinations of Spain, Portugal, and Morocco share naturally, historically, and geographically.
+Here is a budget-priced overland expedition and tour of Spain, Portugal, and Morocco for you to enjoy the environment and ecology with a small group or private personalized expedition scheduled for 2023 and 2024.

 Upon your arrival at Madrid Airport, you will meet our tour leader right after clearing customs.
 He will greet you and introduce you to your small group sharing your overland tour to Spain, Portugal, and Morocco.
 Welcome to Madrid, Spain.
 The elegant capital of Spain is known for its spacious boulevards and well-groomed parks, a vibrant royal city in the heart of Spain's geography.
 Your small group overland adventure tour begins with a welcome meeting then a guided tour of Madrid.
 We will retreat to the hotel for a group orientation meeting around 7:00 pm.
 After the meeting, we will head out for an optional group dinner where you can get to know your fellow travelers.
 If you're going to be late, please inform the hotel reception.
 If you can't arrange a flight that will have you arrive at the hotel in time on the day, we recommend arriving early.
 We'll be happy to book additional accommodation for you (subject to availability).
 As there's very limited time for sightseeing in Madrid, consider flying in a few days early to explore as Madrid landmarks are worth exploring.
 After the welcome meeting, perhaps get into the mind of a Madrileno with some tapas and Rioja for a little taste of Spanish nightlife.